Death Blow Barbarian Endgame Build Guide

 NOTE: Shouts triggered by Runes are affected by Shout bonuses (Skill Ranks, Enhanced Node, Passives and Aspects).

-• Poc + Qax - This Runeword combination triggers the damage boost from Qax every 4 to 5 Death Blow (100 Fury per cast).
+- Poc + Qax - This Runeword combination triggers the damage boost from Qax every 4 to 5 Death Blow (as we are spending close to our entire Fury bar each time).

 Alternative choices